uzzal71/realtime-laravel/README.md

 ## 25. Creating a Command to Broadcast Game Events on Realtime

 ## 26. Showing Events to Players in Realtime with Laravel Echo

+# Section 7: Creating a Chat Room Using Realtime Messages with Laravel Echo

+## 27. Creating Visual Components to Send Messages in Realtime

+## 28. Managing the List of Connected Users in Realtime

+## 29. Creating an Event on Sending Messages in the Chat

+## 30. Broadcasting the Event Created When Sending a Message

+## 31. Showing the Broadcasted Messages to All Users